 Is there such a thing as a weight loss miracle drug?

 The list of garcinia cambogia’s rumored benefits is a long one.
-It can be hard to sort out the claims about its “miracle” properties from the truth.
+It can be hard to determine the truth to the claims about its “miracle” properties.
 So, how do these health claims match up to scientific research?

-Verdict: An extensive review of the existing research on garcinia cambogia determined that there simply wasn’t conclusive evidence to suggest that the supplement or HCA had any effects on appetite and satiety.
-Despite some rodent studies having such positive results, no human studies could replicate them.
+Verdict: No evidence.
+An extensive review of the existing research on garcinia cambogia determined that there simply wasn’t conclusive evidence to suggest that the supplement or HCA had any effects on appetite and satiety.
+Although some rodent studies had positive results, no human studies could replicate them.

-Verdict: Garcinia cambogia may increase the amount of time it takes to reach exhaustion during exercise, according to one study.
-Another, using mice, had similar results, where HCA enhanced endurance during running.
+Verdict: Some evidence.
+Garcinia cambogia may increase the amount of time it takes to reach exhaustion during exercise, according to one study.
+Another study that used mice had similar results, showing that HCA enhanced endurance during running.

 - dry mouth

 - upset stomach